-Lithuania profile - Timeline - BBC News
+Lithuania profile

 2008 April-May - Lithuania threatens to derail EU-Russia partnership talks over energy concerns but drops veto under pressure from other member states.

 2008 June - Parliament bans display of Soviet and Nazi symbols.
-The restrictions are the toughest of any former Soviet republic.
+The restrictions are the toughest of any former Soviet state.

 Economic crisis